raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 [Ayoayo]: https://en.wikipedia.org/wiki/Ayoayo

 The players face each other with the board between them, such that each player has a row of six pits in front of them.
 These pits "belong" to that player.
 If extra pits are provided for captured seeds, each player takes one for themselves, but the extra pits are not in play.
-(In some other games in the same family, pits for captured stones are used in play.)
+(In some other games in the same family, pits for captured seeds are used in play.)

 We've mentioned capturing seeds several times, and for good reason: The game play consists of capturing seeds, and when the game is completed, the player who has captured the most seeds, wins.